GAM-team/GAM/docs/Chrome-Policies.md

   dnsOverHttpsTemplates: TYPE_LIST
     DNS-over-HTTPS templates.
 URI templates of desired DNS-over-HTTPS resolvers.
 If the URI template contains a '{?dns}' variable, requests to the resolver will use GET; otherwise requests will use POST.

+chrome.devices.managedguest.DnsOverHttpsTemplatesWithIdentifiers: DNS-over-HTTPS with identifiers.
+  dnsOverHttpsSalt: TYPE_STRING
+    Salt for hashing identifiers in the URI templates.
+Salt used for hashing user and device identifiers in the template URIs.
+Optional starting Chrome version 114.
+  dnsOverHttpsTemplatesWithIdentifiers: TYPE_LIST
+    DNS-over-HTTPS templates with identifiers.
+URI templates of desired DNS-over-HTTPS resolvers which contain user or device identifiers.
+If the URI template contains a '{?dns}' variable, requests to the resolver will use GET; otherwise requests will use POST.
+If both DNS-over-HTTPS templates and DNS-over-HTTPS templates with identifiers are set, ChromeOS will default to DNS-over-HTTPS templates with identifiers.

 chrome.devices.managedguest.DownloadBubbleEnabled: Download bubble.
   downloadBubbleEnabled: TYPE_BOOL
     true: Enable download bubble.